Josiah Franklin: Benjamin Franklin

 Josiah insisted that each of his sons must learn a trade.
 He had great dreams of Benjamin becoming a minister, but Josiah could only afford to send his son to school for two years.
 As his young Benjamin loved to read, Josiah apprenticed him to his brother James, who was a printer.
 Later, Benjamin Franklin borrowed books from his friends and taught himself arithmetic, grammar, and philosophy.
 Benjamin had a very strong relationship with his father, who had a great influence on Benjamin.

+Brothers and sisters

+Josiah Franklin had eight siblings, most of whom died in infancy and childhood: